-Freescale Semiconductor (FSL) began selling a new generation of memory chips Monday, becoming the first company to commercialize a technology that has until now been confined to the R&D labs of various firms.
+(FSL - Get Report) began selling a new generation of memory chips Monday, becoming the first company to commercialize a technology that has until now been confined to the R&D labs of various firms.

 The Austin, Texas, company is producing a 4-megabit MRAM chip in volume quantities, culminating more than 10 years of its own development work.
 According to Freescale, the chip offers a combination of features and performance previously available only in separate memory technologies.

 Freescale's initial crop of MRAM chips will have a relatively low storage capacity and cater to a niche market.
 But by commercializing MRAM technology, Freescale hopes to position itself to tap into much larger and lucrative markets.

 "Today, if you look at the Freescale product portfolio, we have products going from consumer all the way to automotive that require multiple

 memories," says Freescale director of MRAM technology Saied Tehrani.
 "We see applications